-The objective of this planning proposal is to identify the subject land in an appropriate schedule to Byron LEP 2014 to permit the creation of a neighbourhood Community Title scheme comprising up to 15 neighbourhood lots and one lot for association property.
+The objective of this planning proposal is to permit the creation of a neighbourhood Community Title scheme comprising up to 15 neighbourhood lots/dwellings, and one lot for association property that includes the Yankee Creek waterway and suitable riparian buffers on the subject land.
 No more than one dwelling will be permitted on each lot.